-\$50.00 PER SCOUT - Must be received by MARCH 12, 2021.
+\$50.00 PER SCOUT - Must be received by MARCH 11, 2022.
 This fee is credited toward the remaining balance.
-This fee is NON-REFUNDABLE, but is transferable.
+This fee is NON-REFUNDABLE, but is transferable

-Final camp fees must be paid in full by MAY 14, 2021.
+Final camp fees must be paid in full by May 13, 2022.

-Cub Weekend Camp- Friday night through Sunday evening after Closing Campfire Fee: \$140.00- Cub Scout, \$70.00- Parent

-This camp is for the new Cub Scouts and their parents attending camp for the first time.
+Cub Weekend Camp- Friday night through Sunday evening after Closing Campfire Fee: \$150.00- Cub Scout, \$75.00- Parent This camp is for the new Cub Scouts and their parents attending camp for the first time.
 This session will help the Scout get acquainted with the Cub Scout Camping program.

-Cub Scout Camp for Wolves and Bears- Friday night through Tuesday evening after Closing Campfire

-Fee: \$220.00- Cub Scout, \$170.00 for Leaders over the free amount Wolves and Bears attend this camp with their pack leadership.
+4- Day Camp- Friday night through Tuesday evening after Closing Campfire Fee: \$220.00- Cub Scout, \$170.00 for Leaders over the free amount Wolves and Bears attend this camp with their pack leadership.